-The inspection included a review of policies and procedural documentation relevant to the establishment's licensable activities.
-The inspection also included a review of temperature monitoring records for consumables and reagents and the procurement areas, equipment service contracts and records of servicing and cleaning, incidents, and training records.
+The inspection included a review of policies and procedural documentation relevant to the establishment's licensable activity.
+This included a review of temperature monitoring records for the storage tanks, equipment service contracts, and records of servicing and cleaning, incidents, training records, audits, and agreements with third parties.